lcccodes/configure-ad/README.md

 </p>
 <p>
 Through Windows Defender Firewall (Advanced Settings) on the server, you'll need to first "enable" incoming ICMP traffic before you can ping the server from the client.
+Here you only need to enable the two lines for "Echo Request."
 </p>
 <br />